Symplectic toric stratified spaces with isolated singularities: Classifying symplectic toric cones

 As symplectic toric stratified spaces are built from symplectic toric cones, to understand the former spaces, it is necessary to understand the latter.
-In Section ~\ref{s:stc}, we fully describe these cones as well as their orbital moment maps.
-Recall that a symplectic toric manifold $(M,\omega,\mu:M\to \fg^*)$ is a {\em symplectic toric cone} if $M$ has a free and proper action of $\R$ commuting with the action of $G$ and, with respect to any action diffeomorphism $\rho_\lambda:M\to M$ for this $\R$ action (for $\lambda\in\R$), we have $\rho_\lambda^*\omega=e^\lambda \omega$.
-Additionally, we impose that the moment map $\mu$ for $M$ is the {\em homogeneous moment map} for $(M,\omega)$, satisfying $\mu(t\cdot p)=e^t\mu(p)$ for every $t\in \R$ and $p\in M$ (such a moment map for $(M,\omega)$ always exists).
+In Section \ref{s:hule}, we fully describe these cones as well as their orbital moment maps.
+Recall that a symplectic toric manifold $(M,\omega,\mu:M\to \fg^*)$ is a {\em symplectic toric cone} if $M$ has a free and proper action of $\R$ commuting with the action of $G$ and, with respect to any action diffeomorphism $\rho_\lambda:M\to M$ for this $\R$ action, we have $\rho_\lambda^*\omega=e^\lambda\omega$.
+Additionally, we impose that the moment map $\mu$ for $(M,\omega)$ is {\em the homogeneous moment map}, i.e., that which satisfies $\mu(t\cdot p)=e^t\mu(p)$ for every $t\in \R$ and $p\in M$ (such a moment map for $(M,\omega)$ always exists).

-Since any symplectic toric cone $(M,\omega,\mu)$ is, in particular, a symplectic toric manifold, it follows, as in \cite{KL}, that the $G$-quotient $M/G$ is a manifold with corners and the orbital moment map $\bar{\mu}:M/G\to \fg^*$ is a type of map known as a unimodular local embedding.
+Since any symplectic toric cone $(M,\omega,\mu)$ is, in particular, a symplectic toric manifold, it follows, as in \cite{KarshonLerman}, that the $G$-quotient $M/G$ is a manifold with corners and the orbital moment map $\bar{\mu}: M/G \to \fg^*$ is a unimodular local embedding.
 As a consequence of $\mu$ being homogeneous, we may conclude that $\bar{\mu}$ satisfies two additional properties: the quotient $M/G$ inherits a free and proper $\R$ action and, with respect to this action, $\bar{\mu}$ is itself homogeneous.
-Given an arbitrary manifold with corners $W$ for which there is a unimodular local embedding $\psi:W\to \fg^*$, we call $\psi$ a {\em homogeneous unimodular local embedding} if it sand $W$ atisfies these additional properties.
+Given an arbitrary manifold with corners $W$ for which there is a unimodular local embedding $\psi : W \to \fg^*$, we call $\psi$ a {\em homogeneous unimodular local embedding} if it and $W$ satisfy these additional properties (see Definition \ref{d:hule}).

-As in the case of symplectic toric manifolds, it makes sense to group together symplectic toric cones by orbital moment map: for any homogeneous unimodular local embedding $\psi:W\to \fg^*$, we define {\em the groupoid of symplectic toric cones over $\psi$}, denoted $\stc_\psi(W)$, as the groupoid with objects symplectic toric cones admitting a $G$-quotient map to $W$ for which $\psi$ is the orbital moment map and with morphisms symplectomorphisms preserving these quotients that are both $G$ and $\R$-equivariant.
+As in the case of symplectic toric manifolds, it makes sense to group together symplectic toric cones by orbital moment map: for any homogeneous unimodular local embedding $\psi : W \to \fg^*$, we define {\em the groupoid of symplectic toric cones over $\psi$}, denoted $\stc_\psi(W)$, as the groupoid with objects symplectic toric cones with a $G$-quotient map to $W$ for which $\psi$ is the orbital moment map and with morphisms symplectomorphisms preserving these quotients that are both $G$ and $\R$-equivariant (see Definition \ref{d:stc}).
 It is important to note that we may not initially be sure this groupoid is non-empty.